amanzi/amanzi/doc/input_spec/AmanziInputSpec.rst

 Phases
 =======================================

 The `"Phases`" parameter list is used to specify components of each of the phases that are mobile, and solutes that are contained within them.
-For each such phase, the list identifies the set of all independent variables that are to be stored on each discrete mesh cell.
+For each phase, the list identifies the set of all independent variables that are to be stored on each discrete mesh cell.
-For organizational convenience, the `"Phases`" parameter list is also where the initial conditions, boundary data and source terms are defined for each phase component.
-Future versions of Amanzi will support mass transfer between phases, and this is also where the phase distribution models will be specified.

 Phases, components and solutes
 ------------------------------

-In the general problem, multiple phases may coexist in the domain (e.g. gaseous, aqueous, etc), and each is comprised of a number of components (section 2.2).
-In turn, each component may carry a number of solutes and some of these may participate in chemical reactions.
+The terminology for flow in porous media can be somewhat ambiguous between the multiphase and groundwater communities, particurly in regards to "components", "solutes" and "chemicals".
+Since Amanzi is designed to handle a wide variety of problems, we must settle on a nomenclature for our use here.
+In the general problem, multiple "phases" may coexist in the domain (e.g. gaseous, aqueous/liquid, etc), and each is comprised of a number of "components" (section 2.2).
+In turn, each component may carry a number of "solutes" and some of these may participate in chemical reactions.
 As a result of reactions, a chemical source or sink term may appear for the solutes involved in the reaction, including solutes in other mobile phases or in the material matrix.
 Additionally, certain reactions such as precipitation may affect the flow properties of the material itself during the simulation, and some might affect the properties of the fluid (e.g. brines affect the liquid density).
 While Amanzi does not currently support chemical reactions and thermal processes, the specification here allows for the existence of the necessary data structures and input data framework.
+Note that if solute concentrations are significant, the system may be better modeled with that solute treated as a separate component.
+Clearly, these definitions are highly problem-dependent, so Amanzi provide a generalized interface to accommodate a variety of scenarios.

-Currently in Amanzi, inert solutes are transported in the various phase components and are treated in "complexes".
-Each complex is in chemical equilibrium with itself and does not undergo phase change.
+Currently in Amanzi, solutes are transported in the various phase components, and are treated in "complexes".
+Each complex is typically in chemical equilibrium with itself and does not undergo phase change.
 Under these conditions, knowledge of the local concentration of the "basis" or "primary" species (the terms are used here interchangeably) in a chemical complex is sufficient to determine the concentrations of all related secondary species in the phase.
 Each basis species has a total component concentration and a free ion concentration.
 The total component concentration for each basis species is a sum of the free ion concentrations in the phase components and its stoichiometric contribution to all secondary species.
-Amanzi splits the total component concentration into a set of totals for each of the transported phases and total sorbed concentration.
-Given the free ion concentration of each basis species (and if there is more than one phase, a specification of the equilibrium phase distribution of components that appear in more than one phase), we can reconstruct the concentration of the secondary species in each phase.
+Amanzi splits the total component concentration into a set of totals for each of the transported phase components, and a total sorbed concentration.
+Given the free ion concentration of each basis species (and if there is more than one phase, a specification of the thermodynamic relationships that determine the partitioning between phase components (if mass transfer is allowed - not in current Amanzi), we can reconstruct the concentration of the primary and secondary species in each phase.
 As a result only the basis species are maintained in the state data structures for each phases component.

 In addition to solutes in the transported phases, there may be various immobile chemical constituents within the